All those colored walls,

 python3.6 autograder.py -q q3

 Note that running the autograder locally will not register your grades with us.
-Remember to submit your code below when you want to register your grades for this assignment.
+Remember to submit your code when you want to register your grades for this assignment.